Tiny Toons Looniversity - Season 2

 What I Thought

-A highlight for me of this season is that one of my favorite Looney Tunes characters, Marvin the Martian, is in an episode.
-However, one complaint I have is that many of the Tiny Tunes don’t get much screen time.
-This is great if you love the five main characters, but not if you enjoy the others like Furball, Dizzy, Little Beeper, Calamity, and the others.
-The full-length episode nature of the show now doesn’t allow for the “shorts” like the old cartoons.
+A personal highlight of the season is the appearance of one of my favorite Looney Tunes characters, Marvin the Martian.
+However, one of my biggest complaints is that many of the supporting Tiny Toons receive very little screen time.
+That's great if you're primarily invested in the five main characters, but fans of characters like Furball, Dizzy, Little Beeper, Calamity, and others may come away disappointed.